Scotland's great opportunity

 Spaceport Scotland is an initiative by people, companies and organisations in the north to stimulate interest in the possible use of a Scottish location for the UK's first operational spaceport.

-For a Scottish site to become the UK's first spaceport would have a huge significance for the economy of Scotland.
-It's not simply the big boost for tourism, or the opportunities for hi-tech supplies and services.
-It's the spreading of the spirit of exploration and adventure that's taken shape in the sunshine of the Californian desert at Mojave.
+Such a development would have a huge significance for the economy of Scotland.
+It's not simply the skilled jobs, the opportunities for hi-tech supplies and services, and the boost for tourism.
+It's the spreading of the spirit of exploration and adventure that has so often been a driving force in science, technology, business and life.